A Practical Guide to Estimating Conditional Marginal Effects: Modern Approaches: The Classic Approaches

 To address this issue, \citet{blackwell2022reducing} recommend using a fully moderated model combined with a post-double-selection (PDS) procedure, originally introduced by \citet{belloni2014inference}.
 This method involves three steps: (i) applying Lasso to select interactions between \(X_i\) and \(Z_i\) that predict the outcome \(Y\), the treatment \(D\), and the interaction \(D \cdot X\); (ii) taking the union of the selected variables from each model; and (iii) running a post-Lasso regression using this union to estimate the causal effect.
 The key advantage of PDS-Lasso is that it mitigates regularization bias by using Lasso only for variable selection, while relying on unpenalized OLS in the final step.
 This preserves interpretability and guards against omitted variable bias without distorting parameter estimates.

 The kernel estimator introduced in the next section is fully moderated and thus immune to this criticism, provided the number of additional covariates is limited.

-In Chapter 3, we introduce Lasso-based methods that are similar in spirit but differ in two key ways.
+In Section 3, we introduce Lasso-based methods that are similar in spirit but differ in two key ways.
 First, they incorporate more flexible basis expansions of \(X\) and \(Z\), as well as the interaction of the basis expansions, to accommodate higher-order terms and interactions among covariates.
-Second, for binary treatments, we propose an AIPW estimator, and for continuous treatments, we use a partialing-out approach—both of which go beyond the post-Lasso regression strategy described here.
+Second, for binary treatments, we propose an augmented inverse propensity weighting (AIPW) estimator, and for continuous treatments, we use a partialing-out approach—both of which go beyond the post-Lasso regression strategy described here.

 \paragraph{Nonlinear CME}

 As discussed earlier, while the linear interaction model allows the effect of \( D \) on \( Y \) to vary with \( X \), it imposes the restriction that \( \theta(x) = \beta_1 + \beta_3 x \).
 When \( D \) is continuous, this implies that the effect of \( D \) on \( Y \) changes with \( X \) at a constant rate, determined by \( \beta_3 \).
 However, in many empirical settings, this assumption is unrealistic, as treatment effects are rarely strictly linear in a covariate and may not even be monotonic. \hmx highlight this limitation and emphasize that violating this assumption can lead to misinterpretation of the CME.